 Might means perhaps, it’s not sure, no guarantee!
 They don’t even state a likelihood like 1 in 10000, or so.
 Furthermore, no written contract other than an email!
 Especially, with nano- and micro-internet fashionistas, readers are friends, and

 Some non-US, non-EU brands offer between $5 and $20 for a post that features photos of their fashion.
-The influencer can take any photos of their store site for the post.
+The influencer is to take any photos of their store site for the post.
 Sounds like a quick thing, right?
 But it’s not!

-Did you ever ask a friend’s opinion on a piece you saw online?
+Did you ever want a friend’s opinion on a piece you saw online?
 If so, you tried to save the photo.
 It didn’t work, right?
 Frustrated you sent the link to your friend instead of attaching the photo to your message.
 In other words, you sent that online store a visitor, who actually didn’t intend to visit that store.
 That is the purpose, why you can’t download the image.

-As a result, the influencer has to work-around to download and finally use these photos in a post.
+As a result, the influencer has to work-around to download the photos, and finally use these photos in a post.
 But (wo)man, doing is time-consuming!
 Consequently, the person gets cents per hour, if they are lucky (and actually get paid)!

 A huge one!
-A person has no ownership of their social media accounts.
+No person has ownership of their social media accounts.
 The accounts can be closed like it happened with google+ a couple of years ago.
 You also may have heard about various government organizations having banned TikTok from their devices.

 Any changes social media platforms make, affect the influencer marketing.
 However, to become a fashion influencer posting on social media is a Do.
-Over time, all platforms have reduced how many fans see their gurus’ posts.
+Over time, all platforms have reduced how many fans see their bloggers’ posts.

-In response, the metrics have (and will be further) diversified looking at engagement rates, conversions and website traffic, etc.
+In response, brands have diversified and will further diversify the metrics looking at engagement rates, conversions and website traffic, etc.

 Metrics have been built that provide guidelines for what to charge/pay.
 Marketing firms have been founded that do the negotiations between the two parties.
 Think of it like a job market where tasks and services are offered, well defined, with written contracts and deadlines for fulfillment and payment.